 Having sat through my fourth major A-budget comic-book adapted superhero film in as many months, beginning with Thor back in May, followed by X: First Class (2011) and DC’s Green Lantern (2011), I feel like I am starting to reach superhero ennui by the time I sit down to watch Captain America: The First Avenger.
 While I am not entirely sure if that is the problem here, I did find Captain America a major letdown.
 I have defended other less than popular Marvel works such as Ang Lee’s Hulk, Blade Trinity (2004) and Fantastic Four, even found merits in the generally disliked Elektra, Ghost Rider and X-Men Origins: Wolverine (2009), but Captain America: The First Avenger emerges as one of the flattest Marvel Comics adaptations to date.

 The director of Captain America: The First Avenger is Joe Johnston, a former Industrial Light and Magic art director who had worked on the original Star Wars trilogy before making his directorial debut with Honey, I Shrunk the Kids (1989).
-Since then, Joe Johnston has maintained a steady hand with effects-driven, frequently genre projects such as Rocketeer (1991), The Pagemaster (1994), Jumanji (1995), October Sky (1999), Jurassic Park III (2001), Hidalgo (2004), The Wolfman (2010) and Not Safe for Work (2014).
+Since then, Joe Johnston has maintained a steady hand with effects-driven, frequently genre projects such as Rocketeer (1991), The Pagemaster (1994), Jumanji (1995), October Sky (1999), Jurassic Park III (2001), Hidalgo (2004), The Wolfman (2010), Not Safe for Work (2014) and The Nutcracker and the Four Realms (2018).
 You sense that one of the reasons that Joe Johnston was selected for directing Captain America: The First Avenger was because of Rocketeer.
 Though it was not a box-office success, Rocketeer was a similar comic-book superhero film set in a retro 1930s/40s era – indeed, both Rocketeer and Captain America feature very similar industrialist entrepreneurs who aid the hero with technological innovations (in Rocketeer, it was the real-life figure of Howard Hughes, which the character of Howard Stark here appears to have been based on more than a little).